darkrelics/eidolon-engine/documentation/incremental-api.md

 **Implementation Notes:**

+1. **Lambda Configuration:** The `api-character-get` function:
+   - Accesses `characters`, `story`, `segments`, and `items` tables
+   - Enriches response with multiple table lookups
+   - Environment includes all DynamoDB table names
+   - Uses shared execution role with DynamoDB policy

-1. **Character Ownership:** The Lambda validates that the requested character belongs to the authenticated player.
+2. **Character Ownership:** The Lambda validates that the requested character belongs to the authenticated player.
 Attempting to access another player's character returns 404.

-2. **Response Field Behavior:** The response dynamically includes different fields based on the character's state:
+3. **Response Field Behavior:** The response dynamically includes different fields based on the character's state:
    - **With active story:** Includes `ActiveStory` and `ActiveSegment` objects (if present), does NOT include `AvailableStories`
    - **Without active story:** Does NOT include `ActiveStory` or `ActiveSegment`, but includes `AvailableStories` array if any stories are available
    - Fields are completely omitted from the response rather than being set to null